Guns & Safety

 Repealing Pennsylvania's "Stand Your Ground" Law

-This legislation would re-establish its “Duty to Retreat” law, which states that a person facing a dangerous threat outside of their home must retreat or try to resolve the situation by non-violent means if it’s safe to do so, with the use of force only legally available as a last resort.
-“Stand Your Ground” laws encourage gun violence.
-As such, it is time that we repeal “Stand Your Ground” here in Pennsylvania.
+This bill would re-establish its “Duty to Retreat” law, which states that a person facing a dangerous threat outside of their home must retreat or try to resolve the situation by non-violent means if it’s safe to do so, with the use of force only legally available as a last resort.

 Lost & Stolen Guns